linas/archeo/atoms/catalog/README-sensory.md

 paradigm.
 I don't want to hand-implement the desired MVC at each stage, I want to automated the production of the MVC linkage.

+### Deja Vu
+Its been done before.
+I already implemented a version of this abstraction almost twenty years ago.
+It's on sourceforge, under the name of "DUI" -- "Data Under the Interface" or "DWI" "Data with Interface".
+It created a one-to-one mapping between SQL tables and GTK GUI designer tables.
+I built this under the influence of several prior ideas.

+* One was something I saw at a trade show: one of the large-giant vendors of corporate automation software (ERP-- "Enterprise Resource Planning") had a drag-n-drop tool to create GUI's attached to corporate data systems.
+  I guess the idea was to create, for example, chair-purchase requistion forms that were autimatically wired into corporate accounting and financial-controls databases (and routed to the appropriate management and accounting controls).

+* One was earlier hands-on cleanup of work-item-tracker "from NASA".
+  Forget what its called.
+The source code is on my website somewhere.
+  Think of it as a generalized bugzilla: you could hand-craft panel-pages to track issues, physical assets, whatever.
+You could specify a set of roles, as to who would be allowed to do what (open, change, close, approve) and you could wire up a workflow: after employee files out the char pruchase requistion, it is placed on the manager's to-do list for approval.
+And down the line.
+The tool generated both HTML and SQL directly from the specification files.

+* GnuCash.
+The GnuCash data sits in (a) files, (b) an SQL database.
+The task is to expose that data into a usable GUI that is pleasant to use an is custom tailored to accounting ideas.
+So, basically a very custom data visualizer.

+In short, people have been doing this shit since the beginning of computing.
+So how is it that here I am, in 2024, still struggling with the basic process of data format conversion?

+And even the more abstract levels: the importance of mutual information has been known for three-plus decades.
+The importance of syntax for longer.
+Data clustering algos have been explored for decades.
+But here I am at square fucking one, manually trying to hook stuff together and bitching about it.
+What am I missing?